intrepidbird/gauss/README.md

 👨‍💻 Only bot created by [`IntrepidBird`](https://github.com/intrepidbird) to have `keep alive` function (24/7 online)

-💻 Reserved for `Ctrl Alt Elite` ONLY.
+💻 Reserved for `IntrepidHackers` ONLY.

 💻 Translated to `Java`, `C++`, `Javascript`, `C`, and `C#` from `Python` 🥳